AASHISHAG/open_university_learning_analytics/README.md

 report(lr, X_train, y_train, X_test, y_test,"LogisticRegressio")

 ```
-and then later we can use predict model to get the prediciton result based on new data. prediction function just change the numerical output to categorical one
+and then later we can use predict model to get the prediction result based on new data. prediction function just change the numerical output to categorical one
 ```ruby

 def predictFunction(data_predicit):